OneManStudioDotSe/test-for-umain/README.md

 - There was no specification on the transition from the list to the details so based on the icon used, the down chevron, I took the creative liberty to assume that the details of a restaurant would be shown on a bottom sheet, which is what I also implemented.
 - The colors of the background of the filter tags were using transparency (#FFFFFF )thus making the extraction of the color not straightforward and fully compatible with a standardised Material theme so I had to use specific color values
+- It was not clear if you wanted the bottom sheet to be behind or below the status bar as there was not text (time, level of battery, signal), so I added support for both (HomeScreen.kt:L183-184)
   <br>
   <br>
   <br>